TheDinosour/Chris_BlueStampPortfolio/index.md

 I plan on making a voice detection system and adding some more functions to my OLED.

 # What I learned
-I learned a lot aout Raspberry Pi's, cameras, OLEDs, got better at CADing, soldering, and most importantly I learned a lot of patience in all my time at bluestamp since my Raspberry Pi was so darn SLOW.
+I learned a lot about Raspberry Pi's, cameras, OLEDs, got better at CADing, soldering, and most importantly I learned a lot of patience in all my time at bluestamp since my Raspberry Pi was so darn SLOW.

 # What I hope to learn after BSE
 I hope to learn more about Mechanical Engineering and software - mainly coding.